On the minimum of a conditioned Brownian bridge: Non-adaptive optimisation

-A third logical non-adaptive strategy for the non-symmetric bridge is to sample at points that divide $[0,1]$ in intervals that have the same probability to contain the minimum.
-This is what happens with the equidistant points in the case of a symmetric bridge.
-We need first to find the points $0=t_0<t_1<\cdots<t_n<t_{n+1}=1$ such that
+We propose a new non-adaptive strategy that performs better than equidistant sampling, according to the experiments, and that we will call \emph{equiprobable sampling}.
+We sample at the points that divide $[0,1]$ into intervals that have the same probability to contain the minimum.
+That means, with the notation of Section \ref{sec:Pi}, at points $0=t_0<t_1<\cdots<t_n<t_{n+1}=1$ such that

-where $B$ is the bridge from $(0,0)$ to $(1,1)$.
-This can be done numerically without difficulty with the general formula (\ref{eq:fargmin}) for the density of $\theta(B)$ that we are going to prove in the next section, and that in this case reduces to
+For a symmetric bridge, these points are those of equidistant sampling.
+In general, they can be found numerically without much difficulty with the general formula (\ref{eq:fargmin}) for the density of the location of the minimum $\theta(B)$ that we are going to prove in Section \ref{sec:SimLoc}, and that in this case reduces to

-With the same number of simulations used in Table \ref{comparacio_eqd_rnd}, we get the results of Table \ref{comparacio_eqp}.